 Sometimes prospects think they have identified a problem without having taken the time to think about a solution.
 Your role is to identify the problems and challenges of your prospects to fuel your sales pitch.

-With your questions, you have to investigate the concrete need of your prospect and adapt your speech accordingly:
+With the help of your questions, you should be able to investigate the concrete need of your prospect and adapt your speech accordingly:

-- Tell me about this problem, how long have you been seeing him?
+- Tell me about this problem, how long have you been seeing it?

-- What are your current plans to address it?
+- What are your current plans to address the problem?

 - What are your current business priorities?